Determining the tuition fee rate

 Exceptions on the nationality criterion for students with a resident status

 In case you do not meet the nationality criterion, you can sometimes still be eligible for the ‘statutory tuition fee’ or for the ‘institutional tuition fee to the amount of the statutory tuition fee’ based on your special residence status for the Netherlands.
-Contact the Student Services Centre if you satisfy one of the following conditions or satisfy this during the course of the academic year.
+Contact the Student Services Centre if you satisfy one of the following conditions or will do so during the course of the academic year:

-- You receive study funding from DUO (in the form of a supplementary grand, a regular loan and a student travel product) in the academic year 2020-2021.
+- You receive study funding from DUO (in the form of a supplementary grand, a regular loan and a student travel product) in the academic year concerned.

-- You hold a Dutch regular limited period residence permit (type I) with one of the residency purposes referred to in "Article 3 Student Finance Decree" .
+- You hold a valid Dutch regular limited period residence permit (type I) with one of the residency purposes referred to in "Article 3 Student Finance Decree".

-- You are a national of a non-EU/EEA country, but you have a specific residence permit for “long-term resident-EC” from an EU country other than the Netherlands, in combination with a temporary residence permit for the Netherlands (e.g. for study).
+- You are a national of a non-EU/EEA country, but you have a specific residence permit for “long-term resident-EC” from an EU country other than the Netherlands, in combination with a valid temporary residence permit for the Netherlands (e.g. for study).
+Please note: a regular longterm residence permit from an EU country other than the Netherlands will not suffice.
+The specific residence permit for “long-term resident-EC” will only be provided by an EU country on request if you meet certain additional requirements.

 Second bachelor's or master's degree